toph-goes-up/gb-trade-vis/process.md

 ## Additional Data

 I needed a list of country centroids to draw arcs from colonies to Great Britain.
 I found this in CSV format at http://worldmap.harvard.edu/data/geonode:country_centroids_az8.

+The main dataset identified countries with ISO country codes.
+I downloaded a csv file to lookup full country names and 2-letter country codes from the ISO at https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes.

+I needed small images of all country flags.
+I found them at https://github.com/hjnilsson/country-flags.